ceejbot/opsbot/README.md

 Write more plugins, add features to the existing plugins, it's all good.

-Please follow the code style in existing files (4 spaces to indent, Allman bracing).
+Please follow the code style in existing files. `npm run lint` catches style problems as well as bugs. `xo --fix` might or might not actually fix them.
 If you write your own plugins, I don't much care what you do.
 Please try to be at least as responsible as I have been about writing tests.

 If you want to use promises, go ahead! [bluebird](https://github.com/petkaantonov/bluebird) is already in the package deps.